melange-re/melange-re.github.io/docs/working-with-js-objects-and-values.md

 Its type will be `int -> int -> int`.
 This means that one can partially apply `add` by calling `add 1`, which will return another function expecting the second argument of the addition.
-This kind of functions are called "curried" functions, more information about currying in OCaml can be found in [this chapter](https://cs3110.github.io/textbook/chapters/hop/currying.html) of the "OCaml Programming: Correct + Efficient + Beautiful" book.
+This kind of function is called a "curried" function.
+More information about currying in OCaml can be found in [this chapter](https://cs3110.github.io/textbook/chapters/hop/currying.html) of the "OCaml Programming: Correct + Efficient + Beautiful" book.